 Order fulfillment refers to the entire process starting from the sale, up until the post-delivery experience of the customer.
 It covers all the essential aspects such as receiving, processing, and delivering orders.

 Most eCommerce sellers carry out order fulfillment themselves or outsource some of the operations.
-A great example of order fulfillment is Amazon’s FBA plan wherein they cover all the processes that are involved after you sell a product.
+A great example of order fulfillment is Shiprocket Fulfillment wherein we also cover all the processes that are involved after you sell a product.

 Let’s take a closer look at these steps to learn more about how eCommerce fulfillment functions.

 Steps Involved in Order Fulfillment

 It is an ongoing process that runs simultaneously with storage and you can place it on the first or second position.
 For us, inventory management comes first because you need to have a good idea of your stock before you can begin processing any order.
 An updated inventory with SKUs marked for each product is non-negotiable.

 Regular audits should be carried out to ensure its correct implementation.
 Deploy an Inventory Management System for better management of your products.
 Add SKUs and tally them with your products to avoid any confusion.
 Also, check if the items are in shape, if found defective, discard them and make arrangements to purchase new ones.

 Inventory management also includes storing inventory.
 This step is one of the most crucial as it determines the speed of your fulfillment operations.
 If not done appropriately, you can spend time finding products that can lead to a delay in processing.
 Furthermore, you can also lose out on the stock if you don’t store it correctly.
 Therefore, arrange your inventory in proper shelves and bins along with the correct labels to avoid any hassles during picking.
 Optimize your warehouse space to accommodate all items.